 In SMA, muscle weakness is usually symmetrical.
 The muscles close to the centre of the body (proximal muscles) are usually affected more severely than the muscles situated away from the centre of the body (distal muscles) and the legs are generally weaker than the arms.
 This results in babies having difficulty lifting their arms and legs, while still being able to use their hands and fingers.

 The brain is unaffected and babies affected by SMA are often described as bright, alert and responsive.
 The muscles of the face are not usually affected so babies can smile and frown.

 Weakness of the respiratory muscles can cause severe difficulties with breathing and coughing.
 It can also increase susceptibility to respiratory viruses and infections which can be life-threatening.

 The muscles used for sucking and swallowing are also affected and this may cause difficulty with feeding and weight gain.
 Difficulty with swallowing can increase the risk of fluids, or food, passing into the lungs (aspiration) which can cause choking and, in some cases, pneumonia.

-At present there is one approved treatment for SMA, Spinraza™.
-Its availability varies from country to country.
+At present there are three approved treatments for SMA: nusinersen (Spinraza®), onasemnogene abeparvovec (Zolgensma®), and risdiplam (Evrysdi™).
+Their availability varies from country to country.
 There is also a range of options aimed at managing symptoms, reducing complications of weakness and maintaining the best quality of life for as long as possible.